 The Schiller Institute for Integrated Science and Society, in collaboration with the Vice Provost for Research and Academic Planning, sponsored the first biannual Interdisciplinary Research Buildings Workshop, held on June 3, 2021.
 This workshop included participants from 11 colleges and universities, including Boston College, Amherst College, Boston University, Georgia Institute of Technology, Michigan State University, Northeastern University, Tufts University, University of California Irvine, University of California Riverside, University of Delaware, and Yale University.

-Drawing from the insights of leaders of interdisciplinary research buildings, Leading Interdisciplinary Research Buildings: Emerging Best Practices compiles 12 emerging best practices for interdisciplinary research buildings in four domains: 1) designing for success, 2) fostering a collaborative culture, 3) managing buildings thoughtfully, and 4) clarifying expectations.
+Drawing from the insights of leaders of interdisciplinary research buildings, this report compiles 12 emerging best practices for interdisciplinary research buildings in four domains: 1) designing for success, 2) fostering a collaborative culture, 3) managing buildings thoughtfully, and 4) clarifying expectations.